cuppett/aws-cloudformation-operator/README.md

 #### Permissions

-The operator will require an IAM role or user credentials.
+The controller will require an IAM role or user credentials.
-You need to make sure that the operator Pod has enough AWS IAM permissions to create, update and delete CloudFormation stacks as well as permission to modify any resources that are part of the CloudFormation stacks you intend to manage.
+You need to make sure that the controller Pod has enough AWS IAM permissions to create, update and delete CloudFormation stacks as well as permission to modify any resources that are part of the CloudFormation stacks you intend to manage.

-The following use cases for the operator are possible via the IAM features provided:
+The following use cases for the controller are possible via the IAM features provided:

-1) Direct ownership: The operator works against CloudFormation and management of the resources within using the credentials provided.
+1) Direct ownership: The controller works against CloudFormation and management of the resources within using the credentials provided.
-2) Indirect ownership: The operator works against CloudFormation, but management of the resources is done via the RoleARN provided in the Stack resource spec.roleArn
+2) Indirect ownership: The controller works against CloudFormation, but management of the resources is done via the RoleARN provided in the Stack resource spec.roleArn
 3) Assumed identity: The --assume-role command line argument is provided.
-The operator assumes the role using the credentials available and then that role is used in either the #1 and #2 mode above.
+The controller assumes the role using the credentials available and then that role is used in either the #1 and #2 mode above.

 ##### Minimal Policy for Indirect Ownership

-Assuming no resources are to be modified by the operator directly, here is the minimal IAM policy required to allow the controller to function:
+Assuming no resources are to be modified by the controller directly, here is the minimal IAM policy required to allow the controller to function:

 ```yaml
 Version: '2012-10-17'